What the Widow’s, Widower’s or Surviving Civil Partner’s (Contributory) Pension is

 Either you or your deceased spouse or civil partner must have enough social insurance (PRSI) contributions.

-A) at least 260 paid social insurance (PRSI) contributions paid up to the date of death of your spouse or civil partner, or paid before their pension age (currently age 66), whichever is earlier
+A) at least 260 paid social insurance (PRSI) contributions paid up to the date of death of your spouse or civil partner, or before reaching pension age, whichever is earlier

 B) a yearly average of either:

-at least 24 paid or credited social insurance (PRSI) contributions from the year of first entry into social insurance (PRSI) until either the year of death of your spouse or civil partner, or the year they reached pension age, whichever is earlier (this is called the 'Long Yearly Average')
+at least 24 paid or credited social insurance (PRSI) contributions from the year of first entry into social insurance (PRSI) until either the year of death of your spouse or civil partner, or the year of reaching pension age, whichever is earlier (this is called the 'Long Yearly Average')

 To get your rate of payment, we first calculate your 'Short Yearly Average'.
 If this is 39 or greater, you will qualify for the maximum rate.